viv-garot/vagrant-multimachine-web-mysql/README.md

 # vagrant-multimachine-web

 ## Description
-Create 2 vagrant boxes nginx webservers named web01 and web02 in a single VagrantFile with the VirtualBox provider
+Create 2 vagrant boxes nginx webservers named web01 and web02 and one mysql box in a single VagrantFile with the VirtualBox provider

 ### Pre-requirements